dycons/compose/README.md

    2. Run `lein uberjar` in the `rems` directory to build the rems jar locally.
    3. Run `docker-compose build rems` from the `compose` directory to build the dockerfile, which will package the jar you just built.
    4. Run `docker-compose run --rm -e CMD="migrate;test-data" rems` to prepare the database, migrate the required tables, and set up seed data.
-   5. REMs should now be ready for use.
+   5. REMS should now be ready for use.
 2. Boot up the researcher keycloak instance by running `docker-compose up rp-keycloak`
 3. **Add test Realm:**
    1. Access the Researcher IdP at http://localhost:3002/auth/admin